Governance

 Board oversight, supervision and engagement have been hallmarks of the Group’s ethics and compliance program for many years.

-Overseen by the Board of Directors and in collaboration with senior management in each region, the Bridgestone’s Group Global General Counsel and Chief Compliance Officer (CCO) and the Global Law Leadership Team are principally responsible for the design, administration, evaluation and enhancement of the Group’s global and regional ethics and compliance programs.
-The CCO and Global Law Leadership team are supported by the Group’s Compliance and Fair Competition Working Group (WG) and regional teams of dedicated ethics and compliance professionals.
-Together, they work to identify annual and long-term regional and global ethics and compliance priorities and goals, confirm the progress of activities at the regional and global level and report the results to senior management.
-Since its establishment, the WG has carefully evaluated the key elements and practices of highly effective corporate ethics and compliance programs and instituted short and long-term strategies to foster a culture of ethics and compliance that is consistent with the Group’s corporate values and principles.
+Overseen by the Board of Directors, and in collaboration with senior management in each region, the Bridgestone Group’s Global General Counsel and Chief Compliance Officer (CCO) and the Global Law Leadership Team are principally responsible for the design, administration, evaluation and enhancement of the Group’s global and regional ethics and compliance programs.
+The CCO and Global Law Leadership Team are supported by the Group’s Compliance and Fair Competition Working Group (WG) and regional teams of dedicated ethics and compliance professionals.
+Together, they work to identify annual and long-term regional and global ethics and compliance priorities and goals, confirm the progress of activities at the regional and global level, and report the results to senior management.
+Since its establishment, the WG has carefully evaluated the key elements and practices of highly effective corporate ethics and compliance programs and instituted short- and long-term strategies to foster a culture of ethics and compliance that is consistent with the Group’s corporate values and principles.

 Leaders, managers and supervisors

-The Group regularly engages executive leaders, managers and supervisors to keep them informed and educated about developments in the ethics and compliance program; ensure leaders, managers and supervisors regularly talk about the importance of ethics and compliance; involve leaders in various trainings and communications; and help to ensure that ethics and compliance are at the center of all strategic plans and decisions.
-Each region has a Regional Ethics and Compliance Advisory Panel, consisting of senior leaders from different parts of the business, to help advise on the direction of the ethics and compliance program and ensure its effectiveness.
+It is the responsibility of the leaders, managers and supervisors to abide by and enforce our zero-tolerance policy related to bribery and corruption.
+The Group regularly engages executive leaders, managers and supervisors to keep them informed and educated about developments in the ethics and compliance program; ensure leaders, managers and supervisors regularly talk about the importance of ethics and compliance; involve leaders in various training programs and communications; and help to ensure that ethics and compliance are at the center of all strategic plans and decisions.
+Periodic updates and reports are prepared and delivered by the regional ethics and compliance teams to their respective regional leadership teams and their respective Boards of Directors.
+And each region has a Regional Ethics and Compliance Advisory Panel, consisting of senior leaders from different parts of the business, to help advise on the direction of the ethics and compliance program and ensure its effectiveness.

 The Group’s Chief Compliance Officer periodically reports to the Board of Director’s Compliance Committee.
 Reports pertaining to global ethics and compliance activities are periodically made to the Board of Directors.
 The global compliance program, as well as the Code of Conduct (including its provisions related to the prohibition of all types of corruption, including bribery), is ultimately subject to the oversight of the Board of Directors.